lervag/vimtex/VISUALS.md

 while simultaneously looking through `:help vimtex-features`—the animations should nicely complement the plain-text documentation.

+You can find a description of how the GIFs were made [at the bottom of this page](#how-these-gifs-were-made).

 #### This page is community-maintained

 * This page is made possible only with help from the community.